 Badland winches have an exceptional reputation in providing competition to highly rated and long-standing brands in the winch market.
 While some best badland winches offer a wireless remote control with the item, some do not.
 However, the wireless remote that comes with the winch doesn’t last for many days and stops working for several customers.

 We will see nine different ways to troubleshoot your badland winch wireless remote.
-Go through each instruction and identify which issue is causing your remote, not making it to work.
+Go through each instruction and identify which issue is causing your remote, not making it work.

 Badland Winch Remote Control Issues

 The remote control is a device that has two primary functions- reel-in and reel-out.
 They come with a working range of 20 ft to 55+ ft efficiency and all necessary terminals and connectors.
 The general issues with remote control not working are as follows: